-Firearm Training: How Draw Drills Will Sharpening your Handgun Combat Skills
+Firearm Training: How Draw Drills Will Sharpen your Handgun Combat Skills

 This article is going to give you some time-honored practical pointers to use regarding your handgun.
 Besides just going to the range, there are some things you can do to perfect your speed, coordination, and muscle memory.
 Draw drills are an inexpensive and simple way to accomplish this.
 You can carry them out in the privacy of your own home.
 Here’s how they work!

 (Sign up for our FREE newsletter to get the latest prepping advice, gardening secrets, homesteading tips and more delivered straight to your inbox!)

 I am not worried about the guy with the $3,000.00 rig…holster, weapon, and laser-sight with state-of-the-art attachments in a brand-new crisp outfit without a speck of dust and the ICP (International Combat Pistol)/NRA certification.
 I worry about the man with a worn holster and a weapon with the bluing rubbed off with a determined look in his eye.
 This man has used the weapon and has trained with it.
 The other guy can be a threat and (if approaching you) may be considered as such, but in all likelihood, he’s probably a Cabela’s model or a firearms salesman.

 Draw drills are a way of training your hands and eyes to be coordinated and act in one fluid movement.
 I do not ascribe to any philosophy of not aiming your weapon, or one of just “pointing it in a general direction.”
 The first time you have a target shooting back at you, you will realize just how important it is to aim at your target and hit it accurately and effectively.
 Paper targets don’t shoot back, so you have leeway with them.
 All the certifications in the world are no substitute for the basic fundamentals of marksmanship and the ability to employ them.